Yilmazhb/Hospital-statistics-in-Germany/README.md

 ### Result:

 <img width="662" height="39" alt="Screenshot 2025-11-27 135246" src="https://github.com/user-attachments/assets/0e439404-e71a-4d8d-8005-27da319fb3d4" />

+The distribution between male and female patients is almost equal, with a slight surplus of male patients of approximately 3.28%.
+The almost equal distribution underlines that the healthcare system is used to a similar extent by both genders and highlights the need for gender-equitable care in all areas of medicine.

 # 3. How are patients distributed across different age groups?
 ```sql